-This comprehensive guide will take you through the entire process of writing a well thought out and effective business vision statement, with examples and resources to help along the way.
+This comprehensive guide will take you through the entire process of writing a well-thought-out and compelling business vision statement.

 What is a Vision Statement?